arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/index.markdown

 **English:**

 As part of a revision in 2026, all vocabularies were converted to the SKOS format.
 During this process, they were consolidated and logically validated.
 They are now available at [https://vocabs.arkumu.nrw/](https://vocabs.arkumu.nrw/).
-Their publication via the [https://skohub.io](https://skohub.io) workflow means they are programmatically accessible; that is, they can be used directly/actively in input forms.
+Their publication via the [https://skohub.io](https://skohub.io) workflow means they are programmatically accessible via [Flexsearch](https://github.com/skohub-io/skohub-vocabs#tokenizer); that is, they can be used directly/actively in input forms.
 Since they were published under a CC0 license, they are also directly available to other initiatives seeking to document cultural heritage.

 The vocabularies (as well as docs.arkumu.nrw) are maintained on [GitHub](https://github.com/arkumu/vocabs.arkumu.nrw) and published via GitHub Pages.
 Instructions on how to maintain them are provided there.
 We use www.w3id.org as provider for permanent URLs.